johanley/special-relativity-core/README.md

 **After a boost, a  plane wave (of any speed and nature) remains a plane wave.**
 *"The concept of a plane wave is invariant under the Lorentz transformation: a plane wave remains a plane wave in all coordinate systems."* -
 <a href='https://archive.org/details/matveev-the-principles-of-electrodynamics/page/344/mode/2up?q=%22concept+of+a+plane+wave%22'>Principles of Electrodynamics</a>, Matveyev.
+This is no surprise, but it's worth remembering.

 <!--